Adam-Elmi/Obsidian-File-Downloader/README.md

 ```

 3. **Add the Folder to Your PATH:**
-Edit your shell configuration file:
+You can use any text editor to edit your shell configuration file:

 - Bash:
 ```bash
 nano ~/.bashrc
 ```

 - Zsh:
 ```bash
 nano ~/.zshrc
 ```